-February 25, 2021 January 2021 Reporting Update for Storage Connect Center I Page 6
+March 25, 2021 February 2021 Reporting Update for Storage Connect Center I Page 6

-Prevention (CDC), the United States Interagency Council on Homelessness, and the County of San Diego related to serving persons experiencing homelessness.
+(RTFH), the Housing Commission, City of San Diego, and County of San Diego to mitigate the spread of COVID-19 among homeless shelters and services programs and unsheltered populations.
+This includes providing updated guidance as it is released from the Centers for Disease Control and Prevention (CDC), the United States Interagency Council on Homelessness, and the County of San Diego related to serving persons experiencing homelessness.